- 10.9.1 The utf8mb4 Character Set (4-Byte UTF-8 Unicode Encoding)

 characters, see Section 10.10.1, “Unicode Character Sets”.

 The MySQL implementation of UCS-2, UTF-16, and UTF-32 stores characters in big-endian byte order and does not use a byte order mark (BOM) at the beginning of values.
 Other database systems might use little-endian byte order or a BOM.
-In such cases, conversion of values must be performed when transferring data between those systems and MySQL.
+In such cases, conversion of values needs to be performed when transferring data between those systems and MySQL.
 The implementation of UTF-16LE is little-endian.

 MySQL uses no BOM for UTF-8 values.